-Instead, we thought you may enjoy learning why we love where we live while getting a glimpse at a handful of towns and cities across the country that you may have never been or even known are on the map.
+Today I thought you may enjoy learning why I love where we live while getting a glimpse at town in the country that you may have never been or even known is on the map.

 I live in one of those towns that no one has ever heard of.

 As many of you know, four years ago, Ed and I decided we wanted to downsize, live on a body of water and enjoy a simpler life.
 We went in search of a lake or river on which to live.

 After a search along the eastern seaboard states, we found out about Lake Murray from friends of ours.
 After our initial visit, we knew it was where we wanted to live and moved from the suburbs of Philadelphia, PA to become South Carolinians.

 Lake Murray is the name of the lake we live on.
 It is not the name of a town as there are a few towns around the lake that has 600 miles of shoreline.
 We live in the town of Chapin – population around 1800 adults and children.